 That connection to the Avengers is emblematic of one of Pérez's most appealing qualities as an artist: his unique eye for character design and 'acting,' the way the characters display the emotions and humanity they're meant to embody in the story.(opens in new tab)

 Wide-eyed, expressive, and emotional, Pérez's characters eschew the grittiness that became a prominent aspect of superhero art alongside the rise of his career for an inviting, clean-lined style that embraces the larger-than-life nature of superheroes as a platform for more mature stories.

-While many artists have leaned further and further toward the simplicity of early superhero designs, Pérez again inverts a classic principle of superhero comics, flipping the idea of what makes an eye-grabbing, easily repeated look for a character meant to be rendered over and over on numerous pages on its head.
+While many artists have leaned further and further toward the simplicity of early superhero designs, Pérez again inverted a classic principle of superhero comics, flipping the idea of what makes an eye-grabbing, easily repeated look for a character meant to be rendered over and over on numerous pages on its head.

-Pérez's unique approach to costume design, which often incorporates elements such as scale maille, cuffed boots, and other hallmarks of his personal taste, can be seen to great effect in characters such as Taskmaster, Deathstroke, Jericho, and of course the original Nightwing costume - disco collar and all.
+Pérez's unique approach to costume design, which often incorporated elements such as scale maille, cuffed boots, and other hallmarks of his personal taste, can be seen to great effect in characters such as Taskmaster, Deathstroke, Jericho, and of course the original Nightwing costume - disco collar and all.(opens in new tab)

-The result is costumes that look both personal to the characters, and evocative of the influences Pérez brings to his art - and not just in terms of his stylistic comic book predecessors, again like Jack Kirby, whose own eye for detailed, dramatic costumes undoubtedly influenced Pérez's almost surreal style.
+The result is costumes that look both personal to the characters, and evocative of the influences Pérez brought to his art - and not just in terms of his stylistic comic book predecessors, again like Jack Kirby, whose own eye for detailed, dramatic costumes undoubtedly influenced Pérez's almost surreal style.

 Pérez's designs often recall the costumes worn in the real world by dancers and performers, harkening back to Superman's earliest costume which was heavily based on the typical look for a circus strongman at the time, but filtered through the lens of his own cultural touchstones.